ABOUT LADA INTEGRATIVE PRACTICES

 OFFICIAL BIO

-With over 25 years in the helping profession, Ekaterina Kosarenko brings a broad range of experience to her work.
+With over 25 years in the helping professions, Ekaterina Kosarenko brings a broad range of experience to her work.

-Ekaterina has maintained a thriving private practice for many years and has provided clinical supervision to both pre-licensed and licensed therapists for the past eight.
-She is a Certified Sensorimotor Psychotherapist, having studied in the final cohort taught directly by the modality’s founder, Pat Ogden, Ph.D.
-She also holds certification in Pain Reprocessing Therapy.
+Ekaterina has maintained a thriving private psychotherapy practice for many years.
+She has also provided clinical supervision to both pre-licensed and licensed therapists for the past eight.
+Ekaterina is a Certified Sensorimotor Psychotherapist, having studied in the final cohort taught directly by the modality’s founder, Pat Ogden, Ph.D.
+In addition, she holds certification in Pain Reprocessing Therapy.
 In recent years, she has trained in ancestral healing practices at the Korni (Roots) Healing School in Russia.
 For many years, Ekaterina also served as a spiritual counselor within her faith community.

 Meet the Team